This article was edited on January 11th, 2019

-Do you hire primarily based on a candidate’s skill set?
+Do you currently hire primarily based on a candidate’s skill set?
 Many small businesses are accustomed to hiring employees for skills they developed in school.
 It seems logical.
 However, traditional education hasn’t been able to keep up with the rapid acceleration of technology.
 This requires successful marketers (and potential new hires) to become continuous learners.

 Are you ready to hire for disposition?
 You can begin cultivating growth oriented talent by implementing the following seven steps.